eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Data Chain Kit/page_software-operation-view.md

 ./deleteIRSTestData.sh
 ```

-### Step4: access Debuggin View
+### Step 4: Access the Debugging View

-open [http://localhost:3000/](http://localhost:3000/) and you should see the Item Relationship Service login screen. **Just press Login**
+Open [http://localhost:3000/](http://localhost:3000/) and you should see the Item Relationship Service login screen. **Just press Login.**

 ![irs-login](../../../static/img/irs-login.png)

 ## Testing the Item Relationship Service

-You can use several different approaches to interact with the IRS.
+You can use several approaches to interact with the IRS.
 One is through the **IRS API** and another way is through the **IRS API Frontend**.

-### Valid Global Asset Ids for Testing
+### Valid Global Asset IDs for testing

-use these globalAssetId's for testing
+Use these globalAssetId's for testing:

 | globalAssetId | type |
 |---------------|------|